-C.3.1 The Chairman dedicates appropriate time to fulfil his duties to the Board.

-C.3.2 When the Nomination Committee recommends candidates to fill Board vacancies it ensures that they have sufficient time to meet what is expected of them.
+- C.3.1 The Chairperson dedicates appropriate time to fulfil his duties to the Board. - C.3.2 When the Nomination Committee recommends candidates to fill Board vacancies it ensures that they have sufficient time to effectively discharge their responsibilities as Directors, including regularly attending and participating in meetings of the Board and its Committees.

-Annually, the Nomination Committee, reports to the Board of Directors' other significant commitments and directorships outside the Group.
+Annually, the Nomination Committee reviews the Directors' other significant commitments and directorships outside the Group and assesses the need for escalation to the Board.